ugocottin/websnarf/README.md

 `--save=DIR`

-Save each full header in a file in directory DIR.
-The filename is named for the source and destination IP -- otherwise this would not be available -- and it's not so clear that this is really all that interesting.
-We need to find a better format for the filenames or decide if this functionality even belongs here.
+Save each request in a finle in directory DIR.
+The filename is named for the source IP or hostname if available